ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

   <p>Based on what you know about the syntax for rules for classes, what do you think the syntax for IDs is?</p>
 </div>

+### Classes _and_ IDs

+Occasionally, you'll see the use of a class _and_ an ID on the same element.
+Why?

+There may be several reasons for this.
+When it comes to styling, we may have two paragraphs that should have a lot in common.
+But one of them should also have a unique style.
+Both paragraphs can have the class with all the styles they share, then the second has an ID with it's unique styles.

+When we get into JavaScript, we will also utilize these classes and IDs.
+It's common that a class will have the styles for a set of elements, then we use the ID in JavaScript to _do_ something with one of those elements.
+We'll get more into that later.

 ## Borders

 You'll learn that there are many CSS properties out there that we can add to rules.
 You don't need to memorize the entire list; there are resources like <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> which you can reference anytime you are coding.
 There are some common properties though, that you will find yourself using so often, that you know by heart.